jeremymv2/one-profile-to-rule-them-all/README.md

 # Testing
-Open up `recipes/default.rb` and change `'roles' => ["intranet-web"]` to `'roles' => ["dmz-web"]` Then re-run `kitchen converge && kitchen verify`
+Open up `recipes/default.rb` and change `'roles' => ["intranet-web"]` to `'roles' => ["dmz-web"]` Then re-run `kitchen converge && kitchen verify` watch the _different_ profiles being executed as a result.

 # Problem Statement
 As of [inspec](https://www.inspec.io) version 1.31.1, if you have the following meta profiles: